Viure/edx-platform/docs/en_us/developers/source/extending_platform/javascript.rst

 * `Grade the Student Response with Python`_
 * `XML for Custom JavaScript Applications`_

-:ref:`The Custom JavaScript Display and Grading Example Template` explains the
-    template application built in to edX Studio.
+See :ref:`The Custom JavaScript Display and Grading Example Template` for information about the template application built in to edX Studio.

 Course staff should see the following sections of the document `Building and Running an edX Course <http://edx.readthedocs.org/projects/ca/en/latest/>`_: